An extremely common question when starting iodine is “can I take iodine with x” where x is one of various nutrients, foods, drinks or medications.

 There is a back and forth debate over whether adding iodine to hot coffee is an issue.
 Iodine evaporates quicker at higher temperatures than water, so the idea is that when we add it to hot coffee, it will evaporate very quickly and provide us with much less iodine.

 There are several papers that have looked into iodine loss in food or iodized salt during cooking.
 3 With one saying about 6% is lost in roasting, 20% while steaming and 36% while boiling.
 4 Keep in mind that roasting takes about an hour, and most things are steamed or boiled for at least 10-20 minutes.
 Coffee is brewed just below boiling temperatures and the temperature continues to fall even if we use a hotplate.
-Although these papers don’t look at coffee specifically that contain higher amounts of iodine from Lugols, I think it’s pretty safe to assume we’re not losing much.. unless we’re drinking coffee that is still boiling.
-At which point we might have some other issues to worry about.
+Although these papers don’t look at coffee specifically, I think it’s pretty safe to assume we’re not losing much.. unless we’re drinking coffee that is still boiling.
+At which point we might have some other issues to worry about, like our face skin.

 It is rather common for people learning about iodine to already be taking thyroid hormone supplementation.
 What I am about to share(as well as anything anyone but your doctor says) should not be taken as medical advice.
 You should always check with your doctor before changing anything.
 But an unfortunate aspect to this is that most doctors do not understand iodine, so you may need to locate an iodine proficient doctor.